noaa-fisheries-integrated-toolbox/toolbox_web_templating/README.md

+# Guide to the Toolbox Templating repo

-# Big picture, GitHub Branching
+## Big picture, GitHub Branching

 ![The setup for the FIT repo](fit-deploy-sketch.png)